Preparing Product Content for AI: Unified Knowledge and Governance in Technical Documentation

 Too often, we think we need to do new things to support new technologies like generative AI.
 But the truth is that when it comes to creating the right technical knowledge to support customers, we should already be implementing processes that will support these new technologies.

-A unified knowledge framework and content governance strategy are things you should do to support customers, even if you don’t leverage tools that use AI.
+A unified knowledge framework and content governance strategy are essential to supporting customers, even if you don’t leverage AI tools.
 When you are ready to implement AI-enabled tools, your content will be AI-ready.

 Get started with Paligo